Mount Bromo on a Budget: Free Entrance and No Crowds!

 Is Bromo Safe?

 Most of the time Mount Bromo just rumbles lightly.
-It receives thousands of visitors daily and the worst that happens is that their clothes smell a bit sulphuric by the end of their visit.
+It receives thousands of visitors daily.
+The worst that happens is that your clothes smell a bit sulphuric by the end of your visit.

 However, once in a while, Bromo gets angry and it’s kind of scary.
 In such cases, the authorities will issue a warning and an exclusion zone of 1-2 km around the volcano.